ioseph01/CECS-327-Assignment-1/README.md

 RIGHT NOW, IT IS ONLY SENDING MESSAGES FROM CLIENT TO SERVER TO BE PRINTED.

-Navigate to the project directory.
+To run, navigate to the project directory.

 In a terminal, launch the data server with `python3 data_server.py`.